Skip to content

 INFO

-The MPEG-TS format doesn't need file finalization.
-Even on a sudden power loss, the recording will be readable up to the last written packet.
+The MPEG-TS format needs no file finalization.
+Even on a sudden power loss the recording is playable up to the last written packet.
+Files rotate at IDR boundaries by time (maxSeconds) or size (maxMB).

 bash

-# 1. On the camera — verify that venc is streaming
+# 1. On the camera — verify waybeam is streaming

 curl http://localhost/api/v1/config | grep -A5 outgoing

-# 2. On the camera — check the FPS
+# 2. On the camera — check the transport state (fill, drops)

-# 3. On the ground station — check reception
+# 3. On the ground station — verify reception

 ffplay -fflags nobuffer -i udp://0.0.0.0:5600